 During this season of giving thanks (and rushing arounding buying gifts for our friends and family who likely want for nothing), we thought it would be nice to say thank you to the people in the community who are doing good and find out what projects they are currently working on.
+First up is a conversation with Kim McNickle with Somebody Cares.

 Tell us about how you got involved with Somebody Cares?